 Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a weapon onto school property, or committed an act that would qualify the student to be defined as a violent pupil (as defined in this Code), shall be subject to suspension from school for a minimum of five days.
-If the proposed penalty is the minimum five-day suspension, the student and the student's parent/guardian will be given the same notice and opportunity for a hearing given to all students subject to a short-term suspension.
+A minimum suspension, if appropriate based on the age of the pupil and the act committed, will be imposed at the discretion of the Superintendent and/or designee.
+If the proposed penalty is in the range of one to five days suspension, the student and the student's parent/guardian will be given the same notice and opportunity for a hearing given to all students subject to a short-term suspension.
 If the proposed penalty exceeds the minimum five-day suspension, the student and the student's parent/guardian will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
-The Superintendent has the authority to modify the minimum five-day suspension on a case by case basis.
-In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon.
+The Superintendent has the authority to modify the one to five-day suspension on a case by case basis, again, depending upon the age of the pupil and the act committed.
+In deciding whether to modify the penalty, the Superintendent may also consider the same factors considered in modifying a one-year suspension for possessing a weapon.